 If after reading the section above, What types of ACU roles or activities require WWC/V Checks?, you think that you, or someone you supervise or are responsible for, are engaged in such activities:

-- If a WWC/V Check is required, an application should be made in accordance with the instructions on the website for the agency in the relevant state and/or territory.
+an application should be made in accordance with the instructions on the website for the agency in the relevant state and/or territory.

 If you require assistance or further information regarding WWC/V checks please contact the HR Advisory Service, in the first instance.